beetbox/pyacoustid/README.rst

 Version History
 ---------------

+1.1.5
+  Fix compatibility with Python 3 in the `submit` function.

 1.1.4
   Fix an error on versions of the `fpcalc` tool that report the duration as a fractional number.